Toyota Avalon Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Toyota Avalon Hybrid are $1,268 a year including full coverage.
-Comprehensive insurance costs approximately $258 a year, collision insurance costs $484, and liability costs $390.
-Buying just liability costs as little as $438 a year, and insurance for high-risk drivers costs $2,758 or more.
-Teen drivers cost the most to insure at up to $4,770 a year.
+U.S. average auto insurance rates for a Toyota Avalon Hybrid are $1,268 annually including full coverage.
+Comprehensive costs on average $258, collision insurance costs $484, and liability costs $390.
+Buying just liability costs as little as $438 a year, and insurance for high-risk drivers costs around $2,758.
+Teenage drivers pay the highest rates at up to $4,770 a year.

 Average premium for full coverage: $1,268

-Prices include $500 comprehensive and collision deductibles, liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Prices are averaged for all 50 U.S. states and Avalon Hybrid trim levels.
+Rate estimates include $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes UM/UIM and medical coverage.
+Estimates are averaged for all 50 U.S. states and for different Avalon Hybrid trim levels.

-For the average 40-year-old driver, Toyota Avalon Hybrid insurance rates range from as low as $438 for minimum levels of liability insurance to a high of $2,758 for a driver that may need high-risk insurance.
+For the normal driver, Toyota Avalon Hybrid insurance prices range from as cheap as $438 for a discount liability-only rate to a much higher rate of $2,758 for coverage for higher-risk drivers.

 Use the form below to get customized rates for your location.